 Winter and spring are just as hard on your car as it is on you.
 Slushy, dirty roads can damage your vehicle’s body, while frigid temperatures make your engine work overtime.
 Your car needs more than a spring-cleaning to get it ready for summer road trip season.

-Whether you do it yourself or take your vehicle to a mechanic, our seasonal maintenance recommendations could help you prepare it for summer:
+Car insurance is all about taking preventative measures, so whether you do it yourself or take your vehicle to a mechanic, our seasonal maintenance recommendations could help you prepare it for summer:

 Rotate the tires.

 With every change of season, examine your vehicle’s tires for both general and uneven wear.
 Tires that wear unevenly across their tread or in comparison to each other should be inspected for misalignment and corrected.
 Front and rear tires do different amounts of work and so wear out in different spots.
 Make your tires last longer by rotating them or having them rotated according to the recommendations in your Owner’s Manual.

 If your car battery is charged but the engine still struggles to turn over, there may be a problem with your starter motor.
 Have a mechanic test the circuit to see if it gets sufficient battery voltage or if it’s drawing excessive current.
 Either issue may cause the starter to not crank the engine properly and may indicate a bigger problem.